 NDIS verification queries?
 Join our free webinar

-Join our webinar at 10.30am (Brisbane time) on Thursday 21 November to gain an in-depth insight into what to expect during a verification audit and how to best prepare for it, the evidence requirements, and the short-term costs and long-term benefits.
+Join our webinar at 10.30am (AEST) on Thursday 21 November to gain an in-depth insight into what to expect during a verification audit and how to best prepare for it, the evidence requirements, and the short-term costs and long-term benefits.

 The webinar is free-of-charge and attendees will qualify for QIP’s reduced-price Verification Summer Special (available until 29 February 2020).
 You can register to attend the webinar here.

 QIP has been working with disability service providers across Australia to help them achieve verification against the NDIS Practice Standards and Quality Indicators.
 With this experience now under our belt, our NDIS Verification Webinar will focus on queries and issues that have been popping up during our interactions with clients and other NDIS stakeholders.

 During the hour-long webinar, we’ll talk you through the verification process and outline the evidence requirements in clear and simple language, and make sure there’s plenty of time for questions and answers.